Chicago Early Childhood Integrated Data System

 To support the improvement of program quality, operational dashboards will show program managers timely, accurate and ongoing feedback on the performance of programs in relation to citywide quality standards.

-In 2023, EdSystems handed off management of the CECIDS project to our sister NIU center, the Center for Early Learning Funding Equity.
+In 2023, EdSystems handed off management of the CECIDS project to the Center for Early Learning Funding Equity at NIU.
 Moving forward, CECIDS will incorporate other data products and resources identified through the governance system, including support for authorized researchers to access and utilize data in the system.

 Data Governors